LucaVerth/proj-html-vuejs/README.md

 # proj-html-vuejs

-This project is DESKTOP only, thus responsive is Supported and the components structure is build for it.
+This project is DESKTOP only.
+Responsive is Supported and the components structure was build keeping that in mind.

 ## Final Result